mikkelAtVisma/WCFB/index.md

 ### Call for facilitators

-Please send me an e-mail at mikkel.andersen@visma.com if you would like to help facilitate the event at your local Visma office!
+Please send me an e-mail if you would like to help facilitate the event at your local Visma office!

 (No) Preparation
 ----------------